EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

     :widths: 8,4,4,20
     :header: Metric/Aux data,Data Type,Units,Description

-    Coverage [T/F], string,, Indicates if observation was possible during the access event (True/ False).
+    incidence angle [deg], float, degrees, Incidence angle at target point calculated assuming spherical Earth.
-    Incidence Angle [deg], float, degrees, Incidence angle at target point calculated assuming spherical Earth.
+    swath-width [m], float, meters, Swath-width of the strip of which the imaged pixel is part-off.
-    (Nominal) Swath-Width [m], float, meters, Swath-width of the strip of which the imaged pixel is part-off.
-Corresponding to the nominal instrument orientation.
+    NESZ [dB], float, decibels, The backscatter coefficient of a target for which the signal power level in final image is equal to the noise power level.**Numerically lesser is better.**
-    NESZ [dB], float, decibels, The backscatter coefficient of a target for which the signal power level in final image is equal to the noise power level.**Lesser is better.**
+    ground pixel along-track resolution [m], float, meters, Along-track resolution of an ground-pixel centered about observation point.
-    Ground Pixel Along-Track  Resolution [m], float, meters, Along-track pixel resolution
+    Ground Pixel Cross-Track Resolution [m], float, meters, Cross-track pixel resolution of an ground-pixel centered about observation point.
-    Ground Pixel Cross-Track Resolution [m], float, meters, Cross-track pixel resolution
+    PRF [Hz], float, Hertz, Highest Pulse Repetition Frequency (Hz) (within the specified PRF range) at which the observation is possible.

 Viewing geometry
 -----------------